Derric Rossy, The Just Miss Gatekeeper of The Heavyweight Division

 One has only to look at the high quality high caliber boxers Rossy has lost to, mostly controversial decisions to feel sorry for him.
 This reporter considers Rossy a friend, and truly feels sorry for him.
 Rossy has even complained on television after some of these bad televised decisions.
 Respect comes in the form of the hard work and effort Derric has given to put on a good show.
 Unfortunately, great effort does not always translate to a win on a scorecard where the other fighter belongs to the promoter.
 It is a repeating sad tale of woe, in an era where many deserved fighters suffer from the disgrace of bad decisions.

 The best way to define Rossy is the number of questionable decisions he has fought.
 These include decision losses to Bermane Stiverne, Vlacheslav Glaskov, Joey Dawejko, Erkan Teper, Trevor Bryan, Fres Oquendo and Eddie Chambers.
-Derric also reached the finals of te London four rounder heavyweight tournament before losing to Audley Harrison in 2013.
+Derric also reached the finals of the London four rounder heavyweight tournament before losing to Audley Harrison in 2013.
 Derric has lost 10 of his last 16 bouts, with seven of those losses by highly questionable decision.
+Rossy, it must be told, never got a break.

 Derric Rossy is a true heavyweight warrior for all seasons.
 This reporter hopes Rossy ends his career at some point in the future by going out a winner.
 Rossy is one of the most legitimate football players turned pro boxer in the history of the ring.
 Sportswriter Robert Brizel’s respect for Rossy is an education in the courage of a boxer who comports himself with dignity and style and true hard work, accomplished but who never won a world title.